 Research projects aim to find out what the Trust should be doing to improve health services for patients and service users.
 As well as taking part in this research as a voluntary participant, there is also a service user and carer research group.

 Members are provided with research training and given information about more opportunities to develop knowledge and skills in research to participate fully in the research meetings.

-The travel costs of attending the meetings are covered by the Trust and participants involved in the group are paid for attending.
+The travel costs of attending the meetings are covered by the Trust.
 Meetings are currently being held at Fieldhead Hospital, Wakefield.

 If I apply, what will be expected of me?

 New members will be provided with support to actively participate in research, for instance, a member with dyslexia would be given more time to read studies, members who are partially sighted can be sent documents in larger font.
 Training and ongoing support is also available from research staff.

 Here are some of the things that is welcomed from group members:

 - Experience of Trust services as a service user or carer